Entry Requirements

 Please note that you are not eligible to commence work until you have enrolled and commenced your course

-The GTE requirement is a useful way to determine an applicant’s genuine intention to remain in Australia temporarily to gain a quality education.
-Based on the GTE requirement and individual circumstances, CIT may need further evidence to support your application and to understand your motives for applying to study and your plans to remain in Australia temporarily.
+The GS requirements is a useful way to determine an applicant’s genuine intention to remain in Australia temporarily to gain a quality education.
+Based on the GS requirement and individual circumstances, CIT may need further evidence to support your application and to understand your motives for applying to study and your plans to remain in Australia temporarily.

-As a part of your application, you must complete the CIT GTE requirements information that will be assessed in conjunction with your academic and English requirements.
+As a part of your application, you must complete the CIT GS requirements information that will be assessed in conjunction with your academic and English requirements.

-DoHA and CIT encourage applicants to read Ministerial Direction 69 before drafting your GTE statement.
-The GTE Statement is part of CIT’s GTE assessment and must be submitted with your application.
+DoHA and CIT encourage applicants to read Ministerial Direction 106 before drafting your GS statement.
+The GS statement is part of CIT’s GS assessment and must be submitted with your application.

 Further information can be found here: immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500/genuine-temporary-entrant